viviandotdev/ObsidianVault/40 Spaces/Life/My Goals.md

 	- Final GPA: 3.5
 - [x] Get a full time job as a software developer
 	- Working at General Motors and Cigna
-	- Currently making about 10,000 a month after taxes (100,000 a year)
+	- Currently making about 4,000 a month after taxes (40,000 a year)
 - [ ] Move out of my parents house
 - [ ] Buy a house
-- [ ] Get a dog
 - [ ] Get a boyfriend

 Financial Goals